 Gary Daynes, Ph.D.

-Senior Consultant for Academic Strategies
+Affiliate Consultant for Academic StrategieS

 Gary is a listener, a problem-solver, and a conceptual thinker.
 He has led initiatives on service-learning, learning communities, mentored student research, electronic portfolios, and retention, all with the purpose of deepening student learning.
 He has published and presented on the civil rights movement, social change in America, and the activism of Jane Addams.
 His current academic work focuses on the ways that small schools and small communities can succeed in the face of competition from larger institutions.